lamduynguyen/wildcard-join/README.md

 ## Overall ideas

-**Key idea**:
+### Aho-Corasick idea

-TODO: Idea: partition JOIN_STRINGS by fingerprint for better load balancingrow.fp & substring_fp) == substring_fp
+- Partition JOIN_STRINGS by fingerprint for better load balancing: `(row.fp & substring_fp) == substring_fp`
-Row.title can only contains a pattern only if (row.fp & substring_fp) == substring_fp
+- Row.title can only contains a pattern only if (row.fp & substring_fp) == substring_fp
-This also applies to partitions' fingerprint as well => We can easily parallelize Trie construction by partitioning according to fingerprint Which also means, we can use full 64-bits fingerprint with full utf8 support, and no need to index it before
+- This also applies to partitions' fingerprint as well => We can easily parallelize Trie construction by partitioning according to fingerprint
+- Which also means, we can use full 64-bits fingerprint with full utf8 support, and no need to index it before

-**Obsolete**:
+**Four criteria to answer**:
+- Cache-aware trie -- currently evaluating ART index
+- Wildcard matching:
+  - In the trie indexing's output link, beside storing pattern row-id, also store the matching offset within the pattern
+  - Use the offset to answer wildcard `_` and `%`:
+    - E.g., for `WHERE col LIKE "green % red"`, offset of `green` should be < offset of `red`
+- If pattern >> data, is Aho-Corasick is still the best solution?
+  - Consider Wu-manber algorithm
+- Parallelize trie construction, especially when # patterns is large
+  - Is ART with optimistic lock coupling good enough?
+  - Partitioning based on fingerprint?

+### (Obsolete) Inverted index idea

 - Lazily build the inverted hash index using n-grams of all rows
   - Inverted index: Map from (sub)string to document ID (row ID in our case)
   - All strings have an 1B fingerprint -- the fingerprint represents set of most frequent characters from data sampling process